alexmortali/fifa-data-dashboard/README.md

 # CREDITS:
 CONTENT - The data was taken from https://www.kaggle.com/karangadiya/fifa19.
 It has been edited slightly to remove blanks, typos and some of the rows.
 All content throughout the site was written by me.

-MEDIA - The image of Messi pwas taken from https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/
+MEDIA - The image of Messi was taken from https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/

 ACKNOWLEDGEMENTS - Border line was taken from http://jsfiddle.net/ZTz7Q/